-Sheet Pan Maple Dijon Salmon and Brussels Sprouts is a simple and healthy one pan meal.
-This flavorful paleo weeknight dinner comes together in less than 30 minutes.
-Add this sheet pan recipe to your weekly meal prep.
+Make Sheet Pan Maple Dijon Salmon and Brussels Sprouts for a simple and healthy one pan meal.
+This flavorful dijon salmon recipe comes together in less than 30 minutes.

 We love a sheet pan recipe!